 Ventilators are machines that help you breathe or breathe for you.
 These machines can either be invasive or noninvasive.
 BiPAP is a type of noninvasive ventilation.
 It aids breathing using an airtight mask placed over the nose or the nose and mouth, or through a tube under the nose and into the nostrils.

-Many people with SMA types 2 or 3 can manage with noninvasive ventilation, such as a BiPAP machine.
+Your SMA type plays a big part in determining the best mechanical ventilation for your situation.
+Many people with SMA types 2 or 3 can manage well with noninvasive ventilation, such as a BiPAP machine.
 They may only need this type of ventilatory support when sleeping or ill.
 For example, the common cold can weaken breathing in children with SMA.
 According to Cure SMA, if a child with SMA who already uses BiPAP comes down with a cold, they will need to use the machine during all sleep, including daytime naps, and occasionally while awake.

 Some children and adults with SMA type 3 may need frequent checkups to look for types of breathing trouble that are more difficult to recognize, such as obstructive sleep apnea and hypoventilation (shallow breathing).
 Using BiPAP during sleep may help these people.

 In people with SMA, the intercostal muscles found between the ribs are very weak.
-These muscles help facilitate breathing by allowing the chest to expand and fill the lungs with air.
-Because SMA weakens the intercostal muscles, it can compromise a person’s ability to maintain a normal breathing pattern.
+These muscles help with breathing by allowing the chest to expand and fill the lungs with air.
+Because SMA weakens these muscles, it can affect lung function and compromise a person’s ability to maintain a normal breathing pattern.

 A BiPAP machine helps you breathe by using positive pressure to push air into the lungs.
 The machine provides two different levels of positive airway pressure: When you breathe in, the device provides higher pressure, allowing you to take in an increased volume of air.
 During exhalation, the pressure lowers automatically.
 BiPAP machines can sense your normal breathing cycle and synchronize with it — that is, work at the same time or rate.

-A BiPAP machine can also help ensure you are getting enough air when you are in a deep sleep and are not breathing well enough on your own.
+A BiPAP machine can also help ensure you’re getting enough air when you are in a deep sleep and are not breathing well enough on your own.
+It helps make sure your lungs are getting enough oxygen to function correctly.

 According to Johns Hopkins Medicine, BiPAP is usually very safe to use.
-Whereas an invasive breathing-support procedure, like a tracheostomy, might expose the individual to infection, BiPAP has a lower risk of complications.
+In addition to the noninvasive nature of BiPAP treatment, it comes with a lower risk of complications compared to an invasive breathing-support procedure, like a tracheostomy.

 Importantly, you should never eat or drink while using your BiPAP machine.
 Doing so could cause you to inhale food or beverage into your lungs.